 A birthday in paradise: Louise Laycock reports on a trip to Alphonse

-By Louise Laycock
+by Louise Laycock

 Having fished in Cuba, The Bahamas, Belize and Venezuela to name a few, I really could not imagine a destination could better them but Alphonse honestly did surpass all expectation and now has a firm place in my affections.